dail8859/NotepadNext/doc/Translation.md

 ## Translation Process for Translators

-1. If you want to help with tanslating but the targe language is not supported yet, please let the developers know and they create a new .ts file which you can use.
+1. If you want to help with translating but the target language is not supported yet, please let the developers know and they create a new .ts file which you can use.
 2. If the file is ready or has been already created, then start Qt Linguist.
 3. Open the .ts file and translate the phrases.
 4. Update the new .ts file in the NotepadNext repo.

 QT Linguist is contained in the Qt SDK that you can download [here](https://www.qt.io/download-qt-installer).
-If you don't want to download the whole SDK, there is a community made standalone version for Qt Linguist: [https://github.com/lelegard/qtlinguist-installers/releases](https://github.com/lelegard/qtlinguist-installers/releases)
+If you don't want to download the whole SDK, there is a community made a standalone version for Qt Linguist: [https://github.com/lelegard/qtlinguist-installers/releases](https://github.com/lelegard/qtlinguist-installers/releases)
 If you don't want to install anything or the standalone version does not work as intended, we can send a list of phrases to translate.